 But, it was different with this blog.

 With this blog, I knew I wanted to create a blog where I could share inspirational content, especially for single women in their thirties and I’m so thankful I did.
-Creating and growing this blog, which is less than six months old, has been a wonderful experience with many blogging highs and lows, and the expected midpoints.
+Creating and growing this blog has been a wonderful experience with many blogging highs and lows, and the expected midpoints.

 Why I started this blog

 I shared some of my reasons in my about page but would also like to add that I believed I was called to reach out to more women through this blog.

 I have always been interested in women’s issues and this blog has been an avenue to explore the many things that affect us as Christian women in today’s world.

 I’m really excited to see what the future holds but I envisage that I would be creating more content, freebies, helpful courses and products.